VIncentOOF/PixelPulse/README.md

   - Swift Text: Description of what it can do
   - Wifi Compass Windows Testing: Demo version in python to run in windows
   - wifi compass: Actual iOS app

+# Things left to do
+-Interview Questions Tester using GPT-3.5 and Whisper -Autonomous UAV(might not finish)
+-Hosting neko on my personal pc using docker containerization -Arduino Smart Planting watering system